CiscoDevNet/finesse-sample-code/NonGadgetPythonSample/README.md

 - Serve as an example of the step by step process of writing a python script using the Finesse REST APIs.
 - Provided as a guide for a developer to see how to use a Python XMPP library to process the Finesse notifications.

-The Finesse sample code is made available to Cisco partners and customers as a convenience to help minimize the cost of Cisco Finesse customizations.
-Cisco does not permit the use of this library in customer deployments that do not include Cisco Finesse.

 ## Support Notice
-[Support](http://developer.cisco.com/site/devnet/support) for the sample code is provided on a "best effort" basis via DevNet.
+[Support](https://developer.cisco.com/site/support/) for the sample code is provided on a "best effort" basis via DevNet.
 Like any custom deployment, it is the responsibility of the partner and/or customer to ensure that the customization works correctly and this includes ensuring that the sample code is properly integrated into 3rd party applications.

 Cisco Systems, Inc.<br>
 [http://www.cisco.com](http://www.cisco.com)<br>